MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 ## Dataset Selection

-When selecting a dataset for time series analysis, it is important to ensure sufficient time coverage, appropriate frequency of observations, data consistency, and the presence of relevant variables.
+When selecting a dataset for time series analysis it is important to ensure sufficient time coverage, appropriate frequency of observations, data consistency and the presence of relevant variables.
 Such datasets allow for testing stationarity, applying transformations, and building forecasting models.

-Link to the dataset: [click here](https://www.kaggle.com/datasets/vijayvvenkitesh/microsoft-stock-time-series-analysis)
+🔗 Link to the original dataset from Kaggle: [click here](https://www.kaggle.com/datasets/vijayvvenkitesh/microsoft-stock-time-series-analysis)

 ## Visualization and Exploratory Analysis

 ### Import data in R

-Let's take a look at the general structure of the loaded dataset.
-We will convert the Date column into date format using the as.Date() function
+Let's import data in R and take a look at the general structure of the imported dataset.
+I have converted the Date column into date format using the as.Date() function

 ```r
 stock <- read.csv("Microsoft_Stock.csv", header = TRUE, sep = ",", stringsAsFactors = FALSE)